hivex-research/llm_mediated_guidance/README.md

 1. Install all dependencies as described [above](#installation-using-conda-virtual-environment-recommended).

-2. Run the Train and Test Pipeline with `src/train_test_pipeline.py`
+2. Run the Train Pipeline with `src/train_pipeline.py`

 3. Make sure your model matches the [baseline results with task 0 and difficulty 1](https://huggingface.co/hivex-research/hivex-AWS-PPO-baseline-task-0-difficulty-1) model format. :warning: Because the LLM Guidance work has shaped the rewards, please only submit `Crash Count`, `Extinguishing Trees`, `Fire Out`, `Fire too Close to City`, `Preparing Trees`, `Water Drop` and `Water Pickup` results.